peribarros/cypress-continuous-integration/README.md

 ----

-This project was created with 💚 by [Peri].
+This project was created with 💚 by Peri.

 # Project description: